-Since 2009, Kristen has given Fordham faculty engaging support, advice and training based on her deep understanding of digital pedagogical methods and their potential to improve learning outcomes.
-A strong belief in collaboration and sharing resources has led Kristen to develop wide-ranging resources focused on teaching best practices that use technology-based educational methods and materials, including nearly 100 online slide decks that have garnered almost half a million views.
+Since 2008, Kristen has given Fordham faculty engaging support, advice and training based on her deep understanding of digital pedagogical methods and their potential to improve learning outcomes.
+A strong belief in collaboration and sharing resources has led Kristen to develop wide-ranging resources focused on teaching best practices that use technology-based educational methods and materials, including over 100 online slide decks that have garnered more than a half a million views.

 Kristen's broad experience helps faculty develop interactive lessons and activities both in the face-to-face format, as well as online.
 She is an experienced Blackboard administrator and is part of the distance learning team that designs and creates online courses at Fordham.
 Kristen is also well-versed in filmmaking including producing, directing, filming and editing video.
 She draws from this extensive experience to help faculty to create flipped classes.

 Prior to working at Fordham, Kristen taught high school math for ten years.
 She also holds a bachelor's degree from the University of Texas at Austin.

 Nicole manages the production and course conversion of online learning programs for multiple areas, including, in particular, the Graduate School of Religion and Religious Education.
 In that role, she helps faculty develop and maintain their courses for the school's various online graduate degree programs.
 Nicole has created well over a dozen classes and oversees 20 to 30 online courses at any one time.

 A mainstay at Fordham IT, before joining Faculty Technology Services Nicole served as part of the IT Customer Care team, Student Technology Services and Training, and the User Support team.
 Additionally, in 2014 she completed Fordham IT's Laureate Program for leadership development.
 Her prior involvement also includes Fordham's Gmail migration, the 25Live roll out, and Gabelli's move to Hughes Hall.
 Nicole has recently worked on the Fordham London Centre project, is currently on the committee for Learning and Innovative Technology Environment (LITE), and will be managing the LITE space upon opening.